youknowone/ring/docs/why.rst

 Why Ring?
 =========

-Cache is a popular concept widely spread on the broad range of computer science.
+Caching is a popular concept widely spread on the broad range of computer science.
 But cache interface is not well-developed yet. **Ring** is one of the solutions for humans.
 Its approach is close integration with a programming language.